 Employment Insurance is a type of benefit paid to provide temporary financial relief while you are actively looking for work.
-You have an obligation to be willing and able to work at all times and to keep a record of the times you are not available for work.
-You must also keep a record of employers and dates that you contacted them and report all money earned while on EI.
+You must be willing and able to work and to keep a record of the times you are not available for work.
+You must also keep a record of employers, the dates that you contacted them, and report any money or benefits earned while on EI.

 To be eligible for employment insurance:

 - You must have been employed in insurable employment;

 - You lost your job through no fault of your own;

 - You must not have worked or been paid for at least 7 consecutive days, and

 - You must have worked a certain number of insurable hours within a “qualifying period.”
 The qualifying period is the past 52 weeks or the period since your last EI claim, whichever is shorter.

 Generally, you will need between 420 and 700 insurable hours of work in your qualifying period to qualify for EI benefits.
 However, if you are in the workforce for the first time or are returning to work after a 2-year leave of absence you will need a minimum of 910 hours in the qualifying period.
 If you had violations from previous EI claims, the number of insurable hours will increase.
 Your insurable hours are determined by the number of hours you worked during your employment.
 No insurable hours can be paid if you are self-employed.
 Contact your local Service Canada office to find out how many insurable hours you need to claim benefits.

 If you do not have the necessary insurable hours within the qualifying period, ask the Service Canada office if you can have the qualifying period extended to include other insurable hours because you were not available to work due to certain reasons.
 For example, you may have been sick or attending a course.
 They may consider your reasons to see if they meet the criteria for an extension of time.